 Seven out of ten travelers that visit Uganda come to see primates.
 What makes Uganda a unique destination is that you can easily include a primate excursion on any Uganda safari itinerary.
 Uganda also offers more profound primate viewing experiences than any other destination in Africa.

 Uganda’s impressive list of primates includes thirteen diurnal and six nocturnal species, with the highest concentration of primates on the continent.
-The list includes the mountain gorilla and chimpanzee which take the biggest share of primate tourism attention the most attention.
+The list includes the mountain gorilla and chimpanzee which take the biggest share of Uganda’s wildlife tourism sources.

 Other primates of much interest include the golden monkey, de brazza’s monkey, black and white colobus monkey, red colobus monkey, potto, bushbaby, grey-checked mangabey, l’hoest’s monkey, red-tailed monkey, vervet monkey, patas monkey, baboon, and blue monkey.